GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

   1. *Run* `terraform plan` and confirm that all steps are correct.
   2. *Run* `terraform apply`.
   3. Confirm the command has been executed successfully.
+(This may take up to 15 min)
   4. *Copy* the external_ip from the console Outputs. *Add* an A record redirect from your domain to this IP address.
   5. Wait around 5 - 10 minutes for GCP Load Balancer to perform certificate checks.

 ### Access your Grafana Dashboard
 In order to grant users access to your Grafana instance, you need to grant them the role "IAP-Secured Web App User" for the resource.
 You can do this with the following gcloud command.
 You should do this for your user account.